GiftXXVI/DSA_Problems_vs_Algorithms/problem_5_autocomplete_with_tries.md

 ## Space Complexity

+### Trie methods

-### insert
+#### insert

-The space complexity of insert is O(n) where n is the size of the input string.
+The Trie insert method loops through all characters in the word, inserting them into the Trie.
+Since it creates a TrieNode for each character, Trie insert (including the call to TrieNode insert) has a time complexity of O(n) where n is the size of the input string.

-### find/contains
+#### find/contains

-These methods have a space complexity of O(1) since they do not require any extra space to perform their search.
+The Trie find and contains methods have a space complexity of O(1) since no additional data structures are created during the search.

+### TrieNode methods

-### suffixes
+#### suffixes

-The suffixes method is recursive, with the number of function calls depending on the number of nodes of the current sub-Trie.
+The TrieNode suffixes method is recursive (it calls the TrieNode recursive method \_suffixes), with the number of function calls depending on the number of nodes of the current sub-Trie.
 Since each recursive call generates a new stack frame, the space complexity of the algorithm is O(n) where n is the number of sub-Tries of the node.